 Two Drops of ink is a literary blog accepting submissions from writers of almost any genre.
 The editors also post book reviews and blog posts about writing and the publishing industry.

-What writing sites would you add to this list?
+Which writing sites, communities and podcasts would you add to this list?
 Let us know in the comments below!

 This post contains affiliate links.
 That means if you purchase through our links, you’re supporting The Write Life — and we thank you for that!